vectordotdev/vector/website/content/en/docs/setup/going-to-prod/architecting.md

 ![From other agents](/img/going-to-prod/from-other-agents.png)

-Sources such as the `datadog_agent` source or `open_telemetry` source can be used to receive data from your agents.
+Sources such as the `datadog_agent` source can be used to receive data from your agents.

 Alternatively, you can deploy Vector [on separate nodes as an aggregator](/docs/setup/going-to-prod/arch/aggregator/).
 This strategy is covered in more detail in the [where to process data section](#choosing-where-to-process-data).